There’s poor credit – and then there are credit scores that make it close, if not impossible, to borrow at all.

 If you’re looking for a personal loan with a credit score of 550, you likely have a good idea of what your credit score is.
 Unfortunately, you probably also know that you have bad credit.

 A FICO credit score under 580 is considered to be poor credit.
-If your score is below that, it will be hard to qualify for a personal loan.
+If your score is below that, it’ll be hard to qualify for a personal loan – and for a good reason.
+Over 60 percent of consumers with poor credit scores become delinquent on an account, according to MyFICO.com.
+To lenders, your credit score is an indicator of whether you’ll repay your loan.

 Most personal lenders won’t even consider an applicant with a credit score under 600.
-But other types of person loans or lenders might still be an option, even with a 550 credit score.
+But other types of personal loans or lenders might still be an option, even with a 550 credit score.

-Tips to get a personal loan with credit score 550 or less
+Tips to get a personal loan with a credit score of 550 or less

 When you’re shopping for low-credit-score personal loans, you probably won’t have an abundance of options.
 And you should expect to make some tradeoffs, like paying high interest rates or even offering collateral.